ATIO E-STAMP SERVICE

 What should I do if I’m having trouble uploading a document?

 Check that the file is not password protected.
 If it is, you will need to remove the password before uploading it.
 Try saving the file in a different format.
-If you are still having trouble uploading the document, please contact us and we will help you.
+If you are still having trouble uploading the document, please contact us.

 Do you support documents that are not in PDF format?